Dentures Bellingham

 Full Dentures

 Classic full dentures can replace an entire arch of missing teeth all at once.
-Custom-made ceramic teeth are set into a gum-colored acrylic base to mimic a complete set of beautiful pearly whites.
+Custom-made teeth are set into a gum-colored acrylic base to mimic a complete set of beautiful pearly whites.
 The close fit of the base ensures that the denture sits comfortably and securely on your gums with natural suction.
+These tissue-supported dentures are different in a couple of key aspects.
+Upper dentures typically fit very well due to the use of the hard palate as a base for stabilization.
+Lower dentures are not as stable due to the tongue muscle moving constantly.
+For this reason, we strongly advise our patients to explore using implants, especially on the lower arch, to achieve the results you will be happy with.

 Hybrid Dentures

-One area in which Dr. Moreno and Dr. Young are very excited is in hybrid denture therapies.
+One area in which Dr. Young and Dr. Montileaux are very excited is in hybrid denture therapies.
 This technology allows a union between the benefits of dental implants and the economics of dentures.
 Please ask us if you might be a candidate for a hybrid denture.

 Who’s a Good Candidate for Dentures?